ARMinARM/arminarm/README.md

     Starting execution at address 0x08000000... done.

-If 'stm32flash' for some reason didn't compile successfully during installation of the toolchain, it will look like this:
+Adding the '-l' flag to use stm32loader.py, it will look like this:

-    pi@raspberrypi ~ $ arminarm flash myfirmware.bin
+    pi@raspberrypi ~ $ arminarm -lf myfirmware.bin
     GPIO version: 0.5.7
     Pi revision 3
     Open port /dev/ttyAMA0, baud 115200